kovacias/ms1-gothenburgtour/README.md

 * I want people to stay on the site and find the invitation-form easy
 * I want the terms and conditions of the bookings to be there but not to stand out

+**As a user**

+* I want to know what im getting without tons of text
+* I want to find location, time and price without thinking
+* I want to find the terms and conditions of the bookings easily
+* I want to get information about confirmation and changes
+* I want to find the contact information easily incase of a misshap